jeremyko/gosof/README.md

 # Golang Socket Framework

 ### What
-A simple and easy golang socket server/client framework especially convenient for handling TCP fixed-length header and variable-length body using pure net package.
+A simple yet quite practical golang socket server/client framework especially convenient for handling TCP fixed-length header and variable-length body using pure net package.
 Of course, it also supports udp and domain socket.

 - The framework calls the user-specified callback.
 - For TCP, the total size of user data is passed to the framework via a callback, and the framework does TCP buffering automatically.